How to learn Japanese for beginners: 16 tips to get started

 With the explosion of AI technology, it has never been easier to learn Japanese with tools like ChatGPT.
 It has revolutionized how we learn languages as you can use it for all kinds of purposes like studying grammar, vocabulary, or even testing your pronunciation by chatting with it.

+There are even new AI apps now that are customized for practising Japanese conversations like Sakuraspeak.
 This allows you to practise speaking with different role-play scenarios, like ordering food at a restaurant or asking for directions at a train station.

 To make the most out of AI tools, we recommend combining them with other resources like textbooks or Japanese courses taught by native speakers.